elenacicada/personal_website_2/content/authors/admin/_index.md

 highlight_name: true
 ---

-Elena M. Meyer is a PhD Candidate at Virginia Commonwealth University, working in Andrew Eckert's plant evolutionary genetics labratory.
-Their research interests include the evolution of self-fertilization in plants, the impact of historal climates on present-day species distributions, phylogenetic comparative methods, and science policy and communication.
-They also teach undergraduate biology labs, where they enjoy finding new ways to improve student learning in science writing and practial labratory skills.
+Elena M. Meyer is a PhD Candidate at Virginia Commonwealth University, working in Andrew Eckert's plant evolutionary genetics laboratory.
+Their research interests include the evolution of self-fertilization in plants, the impact of historical climates on present-day species distributions, phylogenetic comparative methods, and science policy and communication.
+They also teach undergraduate biology labs, where they enjoy finding new ways to improve student learning in science writing and practical laboratory skills.

 {style="text-align: justify;"}